 Future Grads supports students to and through college graduation.
 Our students receive counseling for applications, financial aid forms, and college selection.
 They also develop social emotional skills, including how to ask for help, access resources, and build support networks.

 Future Grads is open to any student at our partner high schools: Woodside, Sequoia, Menlo-Atherton, and East Palo Alto Academy.
 Most students join Future Grads after 9th grade in our one-week Summer Academy, where they build peer and staff relationships and commit to graduating college.
-During the school year, students participate in monthly leadership workshops and weekly on-campus peer meetings.
+During the school year, students participate in two monthly meetings on campus and an additional meeting with their peer group (CREW).

 Many BGCP students want to go to college, but don’t know where to start.
 First generation college students, such as those served by BGCP, often lack access to the support needed to navigate the complex college application, financing, and enrollment process.